dayreiner/dayreiner.github.io/blog/_posts/2016-04-05-zero-to-mariadb-cluster-in-docker-swarm-in-15-minutes-part-2.md

 ## <a name="verify-swarm"></a >Verify the Swarm

-By now, `build_swarm.sh` should have exited.
+By now, [`build_swarm.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/build_swarm.sh) should have exited.
 Within a few minutes, the restarted docker daemons should start finding the consul cluster and being the process of starting the swarm and connecting to the other swarm masters.
-To check on the status, load the environment variables for the swarm using `eval $(docker-machine env --swarm ${node}` and issuing a `docker info` command.
+To check on the status, load the environment variables for the swarm using "`eval $(docker-machine env --swarm ${node}`" and issue a "`docker info`" command.
 If the swarm is operational, you should see output similar to below -- with each swarm member listed in the swarm node list.
 If the number of `Nodes` is less than what you deployed or is empty, wait a few seconds and try again:

 {% highlight bash %}
 Containers: 9